differentialprivacy/differentialprivacy/_posts/2022-03-02-dp-fine-tuning.md

 **Contrastive pre-training for vision:**
 One class of self-supervised methods in computer vision (SimCLR, [9]) performs pre-training through contrastive learning.
 Algorithms of this type produce embeddings for images with the goal of creating different embeddings for semantically different images and similar embeddings for similar ones.
-Concretely, the algorithm used in SimCLR forces models to produce similar embeddings for an image and its augmented siblings (e.g., image rotated by x degrees), but different embeddings for separate images (and their augmentations).
+Concretely, the algorithm used in SimCLR forces models to produce similar embeddings for an image and its augmented siblings (e.g., image rotated by x degrees), and different embeddings for separate images (and their augmentations).
 The SimCLR framework with large scale models and compute led to state-of-the-art (non-private) ImageNet fine-tuning results at the time of their writing.

 **Masked language modeling and autoregressive language modeling for text:**
 Masked Language Modeling (MLM) and Auto-regressive Language Modeling (ALM) are two self-supervised pre-training approaches.
 While the former asks models to predict deliberately masked out tokens from a piece of text, the latter asks models to simply predict the next token in a sequence.
 With large amounts of unlabeled text data, large and expressive Transformer models [24], and lots of compute, both approaches produce powerful models that are good starting points for downstream fine-tuning.
-Bidirectional Encoder Representations from Transformers (BERT, [8]), produced state-of-the-art (non-private) results (at the time) for a large collection of language understanding tasks when fine-tuned on each.
+For instance, Bidirectional Encoder Representations from Transformers (BERT, [8]), produced state-of-the-art (non-private) results (at the time) for a large collection of language understanding tasks when fine-tuned on each.

 ## Fine-Tuning Self-Supervised Models With DP-Optimization
 Self-supervised pre-training is appealing in the context of differentially private machine learning.
-This is because (1) the mildly curated data needed for pre-training can usually be obtained cheaply from the public domain, and (2) pre-trained models may contain useful domain knowledge that can reduce the sample complexity of subsequent private learning.
-A reasonable paradigm for private learning that leverages self-supervised pre-training could follow two steps:
+This is because (i) the mildly curated data needed for pre-training can usually be obtained cheaply from the public domain, and (ii) pre-trained models may contain useful domain knowledge that can reduce the sample complexity of subsequent private learning.
+A paradigm for private learning that leverages self-supervised pre-training could follow two steps:

-1. collect cheap and public (unlabeled) data from the task domain (e.g., vision, language, etc.) to pre-train a model with self-supervised learning, and
+- collect cheap and public (unlabeled) data from the task domain (e.g., vision, language, etc.) to pre-train a model with self-supervised learning, and
-2. collect moderate amounts of task specific private (labeled) data and fine-tune the pre-trained model under differential privacy to perform the task.[^2]
+- collect moderate amounts of task specific private (labeled) data and fine-tune the pre-trained model under differential privacy to perform the task.[^2]

 To date, some of the best differentially private deep learning results in the literature have resulted from instantiating this paradigm [4, 11, 12].
-Below, we review works which capitalize on self-supervised pre-training for differentially private machine learning by fine-tuning pre-trained models with an iterative gradient method like DP-SGD [19, 20].[^3]
+Below, we review works which capitalize on self-supervised pre-training by differentially privately fine-tuning pre-trained models with an iterative gradient method like DP-SGD [19, 20].[^3]
 ![](/images/fine-tuning-paradigm.png)

 **Private fine-tuning with SimCLR features:**